jasonbot/weblog/content/weblog/pinebook-pro-the-tinkering-laptop.md

 The usability of this environment was bad, and it mde me want something more traditional.
 I started getting weird and dark.
 I wanted to feel some nostalgia so I started building old desktop stuff.
 Like [AmiWM](https://www.lysator.liu.se/~marcus/amiwm.html) and [Windowmaker](https://www.windowmaker.org/) which led to me going ahead and build [the entire GNUStep stack](http://www.gnustep.org/) from scratch.

-So I've been spending a lot of time on a highly resource contrained device building source from scratch and fighting with dotfiles.
+So I've been spending a lot of time on a highly resource constrained device building source from scratch and fighting with dotfiles.
 Years ago I would abhor this stage of getting stuff up and running, but nowadays it has an almost meditative, calming quality to it.